-Sounds are ever-present and all around us and therefore learning about sound might appear more straightforward.
+Sounds are ever-present and all around us and therefore learning about sound might appear straightforward.
 However, this familiarity is often what leads to misconceptions.
 Learning about sound is best approached in an exploratory and hands-on way, giving children the opportunity to really experience what happens when sounds are made.
 We have included some ideas for how to teach sound in part two of this topic guide.

 Key scientific concepts: Pupils need to...

-1. Sounds are vibrations
+1. Sounds are caused by vibrations.

 Pupils need to know: